Thanks for logging in to WarwickSU.com. Please take a few moments to complete your profile.

 Show your support for the campaign visibly by picking up one of our campaign wristbands.
 Wear it to lectures, wear it to socials, wear it at home!

-A 6-hour module on consent and bystander intervention piloted at Warwick in 2016/17, now in the process of being scaled up and embedded within the curriculum.
+A 6-hour module on consent and bystander intervention was piloted at Warwick in 2016/17 & 2017/18, with the ultimate aim of embedding bystander intervention & respect and wellbeing education within the curriculum for all students.

 We've created resources for survivors as well as those supporting them, to make sure everyone has the support they need.